 In a recent encounter that holds the promise of advancing healthcare services in Malawi, MTIMA's co-founders had the privilege of meeting with passionate healthcare providers dedicated to enhancing diagnostic services in the nation.
 During this productive visit, the team had the opportunity to explore the remarkable Malawi University of Science and Technology (MUST), where innovation and excellence thrive.

-The Malawi University of Science and Technology (MUST) was established by an Act of Parliament Number 31 of 2012 with the aim of promoting the development, adaptation, transfer and application of science, technology and innovation for macro- and micro-economic development of Malawi.
-Its vision is “a world class centre of science and technology education, research and entrepreneurship” which is being realised through the provision of a conducive environment for quality education, training, research, and entrepreneurship, and outreach activities.
+The Malawi University of Science and Technology (MUST) was founded under the Act of Parliament Number 31 of 2012, with a resolute mission to foster the development, adaptation, transfer, and application of science, technology, and innovation for the macro- and micro-economic development of Malawi.

-The University enrolled its first cohort of students in April 2014 but was officially opened on October 24, 2014 by His Excellency the President, Professor Arthur Peter Mutharika, who is also its first Chancellor.
-MUST has four operational schools: the Malawi Institute of Technology (MIT), Ndata School of Climate and Earth Sciences (NSCES), Academy of Medical Sciences (AMS), and Bingu School of Culture and Heritage (BISCH).
-These schools are headed by Executive Deans.
+MUST embarked on its journey by enrolling its inaugural cohort of students in April 2014, officially inaugurated by His Excellency the President, Professor Arthur Peter Mutharika, who serves as its first Chancellor.
+The university encompasses four distinguished schools: the Malawi Institute of Technology (MIT), Ndata School of Climate and Earth Sciences (NSCES), Academy of Medical Sciences (AMS), and Bingu School of Culture and Heritage (BISCH), each under the leadership of accomplished Executive Deans.